WeaponMechanics/MechanicsMain/readme.md

 See [Hooking into WeaponMechanics](https://github.com/WeaponMechanics/MechanicsMain/wiki/API) page on the wiki.

 ## Donate
-WeaponMechanics is a free to use software, and the combination of hundreds of hours of work.
-If you like WeaponMechanics and want to see new features, please consider donating.
+WeaponMechanics is the combination of a team of people working for hundreds of hours.
+If you like the project and want to see it continued, please consider donating.
+Otherwise, we always appreciate positive reviews.

 * Donate Link 1